General Santos Mindanao

 Sarangani Bay is huge and bottoms out at over 2000 feet.
 That makes for interesting wall diving.

-One of the most bizzarre dive sites in the world has to be at Maharlika Beach.
-Years back there were about 50 karaoke machines set up in nipa hutas along the shore of this “resort”.
+One of the most bizarre dive sites in the world has to be at Maharlika Beach.
+Years back there were about 50 karaoke machines set up in nipa huts along the shore of this “resort”.
 You could walk into the water with the blaring music blasting away and slip into the quiet underwater world and be greeted by leafy rhinopias and other really weird stuff that you just don’t see very often.

 Mercifully, the salt air has taken it’s toll on these machines and there are only two left.